dbcoliveira/yolt/README.md

 # yolt
 Yolt, a exploratory unikernel implementation

 Yolt prototype was built during covid19 lockdown (jun-jul 2020).
 The intention was to become up to date with x86-64 architecture on unikernel and microkernel developments.
-Initial focus has been on non-uniform and symetric multiprocessing and paging organisation.
+Initial focus has been on non-uniform and symmetric multiprocessing and paging organisation.

 ## Implementation

-x86_64 - x2apic, several MSRs, BIOS e820 smap, L4 paging, paging bitmaps, acpi, cpuid's
+x86_64 - bootloader, x2apic, several MSRs, BIOS e820 smap, L4 paging, paging bitmaps, acpi, cpuid's

+bootloader - ignored multiboot spec for now.

+bump allocator next.

 ## Run time